-Cost of revenue increased 230% for the year ended December 31, 2022 to \$5.85 million as compared to approximately \$1.77 million for the year ended December 31, 2021 and included \$136,363 of related party cost of revenue as of December 31, 2022 and \$0 as of December 31,2021.
-The increase in cost of revenue was driven by increased materials purchases and other direct costs as a percentage of revenue.
-As a manufacturing entity, materials and other direct costs are a percentage of revenue.
-The percent change in the cost of revenue was smaller than the percent increase in revenue due to the mix of contracts and an increase in our higher margin Satellite-as-a-Service business line.
+Cost of revenue decreased 26% for the twelve months ended December 31, 2023 to approximately \$4.3 million as compared to approximately \$5.9 million for the twelve months ended December 31, 2022 and included approximately \$588,000 related party cost of sales as of December 31, 2023 and approximately \$136,363 as of December 3, 2022.
+The decrease was primarily driven by mix of contracts and an increase in our higher margin satellite related business that helped to offset continued increased supply chain related costs in the manufacturing side of our business.